Kaiwo Maru (1989): History

 On 20 Oct.
 2004, Kaiwo Maru was nearly lost in Typhoon Tokage, while sheltering outside the port of Fushiki in the Bay of Toyama, Japan.
 She dragged her anchor and grounded on a breakwater, receiving severe damage.
 Her crew of 167, mostly young cadets, was evacuated.
 Helicopters responded, but were unable to drop lines.
 So rescuers fixed ropes to the breakwater and crewmembers climbed along them.
 Thirty were injured, including some with broken bones.
 Her captain later accepted responsibility.
 A month later she was lifted by a floating crane and returned to Uraga shipyard.
 The ship sailed again in January 2006 after major repairs.

-Kaiwo Maru is a regular participant in international tall ship gatherings such as Operation Sail and is a multiple winner of the Boston Teapot Trophy.
+Kaiwo Maru is a regular participant in international tall ship gatherings such as Operation Sail and is a multiple winner of the Boston Teapot Trophy, holding the speed record for 26 years from 1990 to 2016.
 In 2010, Kaiwo Maru visited San Francisco, California to commemorate the 1860 voyage of the Kanrin Maru, the first Japanese ship to officially visit the United States.
 About 90 percent of the journey was made under sail, and they brought one passenger, a retired businessman who is descended from one of the original Kanrin Maru crew members.

 In March 2011, Kaiwo Maru was on a voyage from Japan to Honolulu, Hawaii when an earthquake and tsunami struck Japan.
 She was subsequently diverted to Ōkuma, Fukushima where she served as accommodation for workers tackling the nuclear crisis at the Fukushima I Nuclear Power Plant.